colochiniibakery/HTML-Fundamentals-Repository/README.md

     Downloadable Resources: Access downloadable resources, including code snippets, templates, and additional materials to complement your learning.
 These resources are designed to enhance your understanding and facilitate practical implementation.

 🚀 Dive into the world of HTML fundamentals and unleash your creativity in web development.
-Happy coding!
+Happy coding! with me